 If decrease-query-report of IGMP-snooping is enabled, the command works after enabling mvc.
 The command is used to decrease igmp-snooping forwarding or protocol packets of the broadcast in mvc mode.
-Configure the following in the global configuration mode:

-Command Purpose [no] ip igmp-snooping decrease-query-report- for-mvc Configures decrease-query-report-for-mvc of IGMP-snooping.
+Command Purpose [no] ip igmp-snooping decrease-query-report-for-mvc Configures decrease-query-report-for-mvc of IGMP-snooping.
 Decrease the number of protocol packet in the mode of mvc after the command is enabled.